happycod3r/fzf-tools/README.md

 ﻿# fzf-tools.zsh
->**These functions enhance your command-line workflow by providing interactive selection capabilities through fzf, allowing you to quickly find files, search through history, browse git commits, and more.**
+>**FZF-Tools is a Zsh plugin-framework aimed to enhance your command-line workflow by providing interactive selection capabilities through fzf, allowing you to quickly find files, search & run commands from history, run scripts of many supported types, browse git commits, and more.**

 ## [Table Of Contents](#table-of-contents)